 Gaining the deepest possible understanding of the objectives and requirements for the strategy is vital and includes:

-We work with you to define your positioning – who you are and what you will stand for in the future – along with a set of values and competencies that will shape culture and inform key decisions.
-We are then able to build out the full brand platform – your Brand Story.
+We work with you to define your positioning – who you are and what you stand for – along with a set of values and competencies that shape culture and inform key decisions moving forward.

-The brand archetypes in most textbooks include; the innocent, the everyman, the hero, the outlaw, the explorer, the creator, the ruler, the magician, the lover, the caregiver, the jester and the sage.
+The archetypes in most textbooks include; the innocent, the everyman, the hero, the outlaw, the explorer, the creator, the ruler, the magician, the lover, the caregiver, the jester and the sage.

 The contender – making a virtue out of not being the biggest or best known but striving; Avis went number one using this approach against Hertz in a famous case study.
 Also, Bendigo Bank, Samsung, Airbus